eqmvii/phx_chat/README.md

 # Phx Chat

-Recreating a simple chat app using Phoenix Live View.
-An updated version of [echat](https://github.com/eqmvii/echat), now with:
+A chat application built with:

-* Phoenix Live View (i.e., web sockets instead of long polling)
+* Phoenix Live View
+* PostgreSQL (via Google Cloud SQL)
+* Redis
+* Kubernetes
 * Docker
-* Redis
-* PostgreSQL
-* No React (or, really, any JavaScript)
+* CircleCI for testing, building images, and deployment to the Kubernetes cluster.

+The production app runs multiple webapp pods each with a cloud proxy sidecar container to connect to the GCP Cloud SQL Postgres database.

+A makeover of [echat](https://github.com/eqmvii/echat), now with needless farkles and absurd infrastructure.

+# Notes and other information

+See below for various development and deployment notes.

 # TODO LIST